untoldengine/UntoldEngine/docs/Architecture/geometryStreamingSystem.md

 - **`cancelPendingEntities` before entity destruction** — when `unloadLODLevel` or `unloadHLOD` tears down child entities, it first calls `BatchingSystem.shared.cancelPendingEntities(_:)` with the render descendant IDs, purging them from all pending batching queues.
 This prevents "entity is missing" errors when the batching tick tries to process additions for entities that were destroyed between event queuing and tick processing.
 - **`notifyTileEntitiesResident` replaces the event storm** — tile/LOD/HLOD load completions call `BatchingSystem.shared.notifyTileEntitiesResident(_:)` instead of the former two-step `queueResidencyEventsForRenderDescendants` + `notifyTileParsedEntities` pairing.
 The single call directly registers entities in the batching system's pending additions and marks them for quiescence bypass, avoiding hundreds of individual `AssetResidencyChangedEvent` objects through `SystemEventBus`.
 - **Identity world transform on stubs** — tile geometry is exported in world space; no runtime coordinate conversion needed.
-- **`.auto` streaming policy** — tiles use the same admission gate as regular assets; unexpectedly large tiles are gracefully rejected and retried rather than crashing.
+- **`.auto` streaming policy** — tile loads use native `.untold` admission to choose immediate full-tile upload or OCC child-stub registration.
 - **Zombie-state guard in completion** — completion callback checks `tc.state == .parsing`.
 If `unloadTile` ran mid-parse (state is `.unloading`), result is discarded and the pre-created child entity is cleaned up — stub never enters a "geometry missing" zombie state.
 - **`defer` slot release** — `releaseActiveTileLoad` in `defer` frees the concurrency slot on all exit paths (success, failure, cancelled-state early return).
 - **`removeTileComponent` deregisters from streaming system** — cancels in-flight `loadTask` and calls `GeometryStreamingSystem.shared.unregisterTileEntity(entityId)` to atomically remove the entity from all four tile tracking sets (`loadedTileEntities`, `loadingTileEntities`, `activeTileLoads`, `meshEntityToTileEntity`).